-Three microform reader-printers are located in the Computer Room.
+One microform reader-printer is located in the Computer Room.
+Two reader-printers, one for microfilm and one for microfiche, are located in the Bibliography Room on the first floor.
 Ask the circulation desk attendant for assistance.
 The charge is \$0.10 per copy.